Early voting surges in Georgia as Walker and Warnock make their final pitches to swing voters - KTVZ

 The compressed timeframe of Georgia’s Senate runoff has juiced single-day turnout across the state, which has now broken early voting records on two consecutive days, a top Georgia election official said, as the race between Democratic Sen. Raphael Warnock and Republican Herschel Walker enters the homestretch.

 Gabriel Sterling, the chief operating officer for Georgia’s secretary of state office, tweeted late Tuesday that turnout again surpassed 300,000 voters ahead of next Tuesday’s election.
-Younger voters are making a particularly impressive showing, with those aged 50 or under accounting for more than a quarter of the vote so far, according to official figures late Tuesday.
+Younger voters are making a particularly impressive showing, with those aged 50 or under accounting for about a quarter of the vote so far, according to official figures Wednesday morning.
+Overall, more than 830,000 votes have been cast.

+“We’re the belle of the ball,” Sterling told “CNN This Morning” on Wednesday when asked about the enthusiasm surrounding the race.
+“Every political dollar in America is coming here right now both on the left and the right.”

 The surge to the polls underscores the importance of the last major undecided contest of the 2022 midterm elections.
 A victory for Warnock, who won more votes earlier this month but fell short of a clinching majority, would give Democrats a clean Senate majority — one that doesn’t rely on Vice President Kamala Harris’ tie-breaking vote and allows Majority Leader Chuck Schumer more control of key committees and some slack in potentially divisive judicial and administrative confirmation fights.